-This mentality eludes me, because I know the feeling of being so wrong on an issue that people won’t value my assessments in the future as a result.
-I would’ve been mortified when these dates passed without event, but their daughter informed me that after all those dates passed without event, her parents were handing out pamphlets and grain pellets warning regarding the next date of doom.
+This mentality eludes me, because I know, firsthand, the feeling of being so wrong on an issue that people won’t value my assessments in the future as a result.
+I would’ve been mortified when these dates passed without event, but their daughter informed me that after all those dates passed without event, her parents were handing out pamphlets and grain pellets warning about the next date of doom.
 I’m still not sure what drives common, every day people to heed the warning of such doomsayers, but I believe it has something to do with the idea that alternative, unconventional information is somehow immune to criticism of their track record.
-It is foolproof, because the alternative is believing what the they want you to believe.
+It is foolproof, because the alternative is believing what the “they” want you to believe.

 “How can you be so sure that it won’t happen this time?” is something people like my friend’s parents ask.